 - Injuries arose from activities outside of the employee’s course and scope of employment

 Workers’ compensation laws also cover certain occupational illnesses or diseases that are a risk of a particular employee’s employment.
-Depending on the nature and extent of the injury, an employer is generally required to provide the following benefits, as a skilled Brooklyn workers compensation lawyer might explain:
+Depending on the nature and extent of the injury, an employer is generally required to provide the following benefits, as a skilled Phoenix workers compensation lawyer might explain:

 - Medical Expenses